 Answered By: Adrianne Massey, Ph.D., Managing Director, Science and Regulatory Affairs, Biotechnology Industry Organization (BIO) on Thursday, 10/17/2013 7:04 pm

-A: It’s good to see that you know that GMOs are subjected to government review, because some people believe there is no regulatory oversight of these crops.
+A: It’s good to see that you know GMOs are subjected to government review, because some people believe there is no regulatory oversight of these crops.
 I am not sure how the rumor got started that government oversight for GMOs is lax or nonexistent, because nothing could be further from the truth.
-These crops are subjected to more testing than any other new crop variety, and, as a result, we know more about this set of crops than any of the other crops that plant breeders have...
+These crops are subjected to more testing than any other new crop variety, and, as a result, we know more about this set of crops than any of the other crops that plant breeders have developed (and...
 Continue Reading